IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 The fields in the following example are the fields from the dsadm fileinfo command output that are related to the size and attributes of the object as stored in the utility file system data set.

 The length in the fileinfo output indicates the number of bytes the object occupies inside the utility file system data set.
 In DSFS, directories are files that contain names of objects inside the directory and pointers to their location inside the utility file system.
-· For HLQ, path and PDSE directories, the more names inside the directory, the larger it will be.
+Â· For HLQ, path and PDSE directories, the more names inside the directory, the larger it will be.
-· For PS files and PDS/PDSE members, the length reflects the size of the file after it was converted to POSIX byte-stream format based on the path that was chosen to access the object.
+Â· For PS files and PDS/PDSE members, the length reflects the size of the file after it was converted to POSIX byte-stream format based on the path that was chosen to access the object.
 For files that have not been read and converted to POSIX byte-stream format, the length will be 0.
 1K blocks indicates how much space is taken inside the utility file system, including internal control structures.
 DSFS uses additional control structures for larger objects on disk to locate sections of that object on disk and is the full measure of how much space that object occupies.
 For files (PS and PDS/ PDSE members), DSFS attempts to keep data in its file cache and to avoid writing it to the utility file system.
 For that reason, 1K blocks might be much smaller than the length would indicate due to this performance feature.
 If the file is fully cached in memory, this value might even be 0.
 DSFS also shows the encryption and compression status for objects in the utility file system.
 The utility file system must have a key label as a prerequisite for any object to be stored in encrypted format inside the utility file system.
 Similarly, for compression, the COMPRESS=ON parameter in the IDFPRMxx file must have been set before the utility file system data set is formatted during its first use by DSFS.
 Only files will show up as encrypted or compressed.
 DSFS does not encrypt or compress directories that are stored in its utility file system.
 If a file is compressed, the number of kilobytes of disk space that is saved is shown.
 Restriction: The fileinfo output only shows the encryption status of the DSFS object in the utility file system.
 It does not represent the encryption status of the data set the file represents.